docker/docs/docker-hub/builds/index.md

 4. Add the service user to the "build" team on the source provider.

-5. Sign in to Docker Hub as a member of the `Owners` team, switch to the organization, and follow the instructions to [link to source code repository](link-source.md) using the service account.
+5. Sign in to Docker Hub as an owner, switch to the organization, and follow the instructions to [link to source code repository](link-source.md) using the service account.

     > **Note**
     >